abhinav128914122/smart_cgpa_calculator/README.md

 };
 ```

-Replace with your own values from the Firebase console.
+Replace the values with your own from the Firebase console.

 ### Step 7 — Set Firestore Security Rules
 In Firebase Console → **Firestore Database** → **Rules** tab, replace the default rules with: